EXPLORE THIS STORY

 Dominant angle identified — does not reflect unanimity of this country’s media

-Russian aggression framing embedded in editorial vocabulary
+Russian aggression framing integrated into editorial vocabulary

 German anxiety projected onto American policy